Second degree-seeking undergraduate students should apply for financial aid by following the same procedures as other undergraduate students.

 - Second degree-seeking undecided majors are considered undeclared for financial aid purposes, and are not eligible for aid.

-- Generally, second degree-seeking undergraduate students may be eligible for Federal Work Study, Federal Stafford and Perkins Loans.
+- Generally, second degree-seeking undergraduate students may be eligible for Federal Work Study and/or Federal Direct Loans.

 - Second degree-seeking undergraduate students are NOT eligible to receive grants, such as Pell, FSEOG, FSAG and the UCF Grant.